qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    layer, between fields from different layers in the QGIS project, or between fields from layers in different QGIS instances.

-   Note that neither aliases nor comments are copied, since those are specific for each particular field.
+   Note that neither aliases nor comments are copied, since those are specific to each particular field.

 .. index:: Default values, Fields constraints, Alias